1959 Singaporean general election: Political developments

 David Marshall, who led the ruling Labour Front (LF) following its victory in the previous general election in 1955, was a staunch anti-colonialist and vocal critic of British rule.
 As Chief Minister, Marshall advocated for immediate self-government, but his uncompromising stance and confrontational negotiations with the British made it difficult to reach a mutually acceptable agreement.
-In 1956, after failing to secure British assent for full internal self-rule, Marshall resigned having pledged to do so if he could not achieve that goal.
+In 1956, after failing to secure British assent for full internal self-rule, Marshall resigned, having pledged to do so upon failure.
 He was succeeded by Lim Yew Hock, who adopted a more pragmatic and conciliatory approach toward the colonial authorities while simultaneously launching an aggressive campaign against left-wing and communist-linked groups.
 Lim's crackdown succeeded in convincing the British that the local leadership could manage internal security, which paved the way for a concrete plan toward self-governance.

 However, by the time of the 1959 election, the LF was deeply divided and politically weakened.
 Lim's repressive anti-communist measures, while effective in satisfying British concerns, had alienated a substantial portion of the ethnic Chinese electorate which had been disproportionately targeted during the anti-communist drive.
 His administration was accused of violating civil liberties, with numerous activists and trade unionists detained without trial with the justification of internal security.
 The use of force against student demonstrators during the 1956 Chinese middle schools riots, which reflected both anti-colonial and anti-communist sentiments, further eroded his popular support.
 These developments contributed to the LF's dramatic decline in the 1959 election and the rise of the People's Action Party (PAP) as the dominant political force.